 Judging follows the national policies and guidelines, overseen by an independent professional auditor.

-Each submission will be assessed by a team of three judges.
-The final score is determined by the aggregate of the three judges scores together with the site visit score (where appropriate - some categories do not have a site visit, and some categories site visit score is not included in the aggregate).
+Each submission is assessed by a team of three judges.
+The outcome of each category is determined by the aggregate of the three judges scores together with the site visit score (where appropriate - some categories do not have a site visit, and some categories site visit score is not included in the aggregate).

 After the judging review period, a deliberation day occurs where the judging team confers and agrees upon a clear winner, and also allocates silver, bronze and finalist positions.
 All entries that receive a score of more than 70 (out of 100) will become a finalist.